Court says OxyContin maker’s bankruptcy and protections for Sackler family members can move ahead

 OxyContin maker Purdue Pharma can start executing a settlement that protects members of the Sackler family who own the company from civil lawsuits over the toll of opioids, a court ruled Tuesday.

-The ruling from the 2nd U.S. Circuit Court of Appeals in New York allows the company’s transformation to start.
+The ruling from the 2nd U.S. Circuit Court of Appeals in New York allows the company’s transformation to start — though it’s still subject to approval from another court.

 The Purdue deal is one of the bigger ones in a series of corporate opioid settlements worth a total of more than $50 billion so far.
 Unlike most of them, it includes funds for people who were victims of the crisis and their families.